chen-grace-p4/project02/DEVLOG.md

 <br>
 12:59 PM **Kyle**: sent a message is now recorded in the activitylog
 <br>
-1:18 PM **Kyle**: moved writing to activitylog into a helper function,
+1:18 PM **Kyle**: moved writing to activitylog into a helper function
 <br>

 # 1/26/2022